Buffalo Soldier: Prejudice

 The Buffalo Soldiers were often confronted with racial prejudice from other members of the U.S. Army.
 Civilians in the areas where the soldiers were stationed occasionally reacted to them with violence.
 Buffalo Soldiers were attacked during racial disturbances in Rio Grande City, Texas, in 1899, Brownsville, Texas, in 1906, and Houston, Texas, in 1917.

 During the Spanish–American War, the 9th Cavalry faced violent conflict with white citizens in multiple cities in Florida including Lakeland and Tampa.

 During the Indian Wars from 1866 to 1891, 416 soldiers were awarded the Medal of Honor.
 Although the Buffalo Soldiers were 12% of the U.S. Army infantry force and 20% of the cavalry force in this era, Buffalo Soldiers were awarded less than 4% of all Medals of Honor awarded.
 Other regiments during the era received a greater number of Medals of Honor but were not distinguished enough to see duty in Cuba for the Spanish–American War.
 For example, the 8th Cavalry Regiment with 84 Medals of Honor, were not assigned duty to fight in Cuba in 1898.
 Scholars have hypothesized that commanders were reticent to award behavior that they expected from soldiers, the bureaucracy impeded awards, and the posting of black soldiers to remote outposts reduced the visibility of black soldiers (the 1st Cavalry participated in twenty-one campaigns and the 2nd cavalry participated in nineteen campaigns during this era, compared to the 9th Cavalry's eight campaigns).
 Historian Thomas Phillips counted 2,704 engagements with native tribes during this era, of which the four black regiments participated in 141 or about 5%.

-In early 2020, many historians were discussing history, and the topic of the Buffalo Soldiers came into focus.
-Divit Singh, a historian who lives in Eastwood Village, recently discussed why the Native Americans gave the soldiers the "Buffalo" title, he said, "...maybe it was because of their dark, curly hair and fierce fighting spirit.", many supporters supported this, however, others argued that because they originated from Africa and they wore thick buffalo hides during the winter for warmth.
-However, both reasons are correct.